getpelican/pelican/docs/content.rst

 You can use the ``DISPLAY_PAGES_ON_MENU`` setting to control whether all those pages are displayed in the primary navigation menu.
 (Default is ``True``.)

-If you want to exclude any pages from being linked to or listed in the menu then add a ``status: hidden`` attribute to its metadata.
+If you want to exclude any pages from being linked to or listed in the menu, then add a ``status: hidden`` attribute to its metadata.
 This is useful for things like making error pages that fit the generated theme of your site.